cognisant/Docs.DevelopmentProcess/README.md

 #### Epics

 Several separate stories may relate to a single business objective.

 Relatively large business goals which include the completion of several stories are referred to as 'epics'.

-All of the stories which belong to an epic will be labelled (on their Trello card) with the name of the relevant epic.
+All of the stories which belong to an epic are labelled (on their Trello card) with the name of the relevant epic.

-The **Current Epics** column (of the **Software Development** Trello board) contains cards describing epics which some of the stories on the board currently belong to.
+The **Current Epics** column (of the **Software Development** Trello board) contains cards describing epics to which some of the stories on the board currently belong.

 #### UI Mockups

-For stories whose implementation will require substantial user interface changes, UI mockups of one or more potential solutions will be added to the card.
+For stories whose implementation require substantial user interface changes, UI mockups of one or more potential solutions are added to the card.
 This helps team members estimate more accurately, and customers more easily imagine how the feature might eventually work.
-These mockups should be treated as a guide, not necessarily a contract, for exactly how the final UI will work.
+These mockups should be treated as a guide, not necessarily a contract, for exactly how the final UI works.

 #### Business Review